opf/openproject/docs/development/README.md

 - [Reporting a bug](https://www.openproject.org/development/report-a-bug/)
 - [Submit a feature idea](https://www.openproject.org/development/submit-feature-idea/)

+## Development Environment

+Take a look at the bottom under Additional resources to see how to setup your development environment.

 ## Branching model

 The main development branch for upcoming releases is `dev`.
 If in doubt, create your pull request against `dev`.
 All new features, gem updates and bugfixes for the upcoming release should go into the `dev` branch.